 6. Sotheby’s reserves the right to refuse or revoke permission to bid via Online Platforms and to remove bidding privileges during a sale.

 7. The purchase information shown in the “My Bids” section of the Sotheby’s App and in the “Account Activity” section of “My Account” on Sothebys.com is provided for your convenience only.
 Successful bidders will be notified and invoiced after the sale.
-In the event of any discrepancy between the online purchase information and the invoice sent to you by Sotheby’s following the sale, the invoice prevails.
+In the event of any discrepancy between the online purchase information which may or may not be shown in the My Bids section and the invoice sent to you by Sotheby’s following the sale, the invoice prevails.
 Terms and conditions for payment and collection of property remain the same regardless of how the winning bid was submitted.

-8. Sotheby’s offers online bidding as a convenience to our clients.
-Sotheby’s is not responsible for any errors or failures to execute bids placed online, including, without limitation, errors or failures caused by (i) a loss of connection to the internet or to the online bidding software by either Sotheby’s or the client; (ii) a breakdown or problems with the online bidding software; or (iii) a breakdown or problems with a client’s internet connection, computer or electronic device.
+8. Sotheby’s is not responsible for any errors or failures to execute bids placed online, including, without limitation, errors or failures caused by (i) a loss of connection to the internet or to the online bidding software by either Sotheby’s or the client; (ii) a breakdown or problems with the online bidding software; or (iii) a breakdown or problems with a client’s internet connection, computer or electronic device.
 Sotheby’s is not responsible for any failure to execute an online bid or for any errors or omissions in connection therewith.